 To get a little more specific, you’ll also learn how to construct and work through basic financial statements such as balance sheets, cash flow statements, income statements and more.
 You’ll also study other fundamentals like generally accepted accounting principles (GAAP) and the nature of assets, liabilities and equity.
 For most degree plans, you will probably also take courses on the principles of microeconomics and macroeconomics.

-As your knowledge base grows, you’ll start to learn more about topics like managerial accounting, which emphasizes things like product costs, operational budgeting and planning, cost control and more.
-Perhaps most importantly, a huge part this program involves learning how to use reported financial information for the purposes of making good strategic business decisions – an essential part of keeping any business afloat.
+As your knowledge base grows, you’ll start to learn more about topics like managerial accounting.
+Managerial accounting emphasizes things like product costs, operational budgeting and planning, cost control and more.
+Perhaps most importantly, a huge part this program involves learning how to use reported financial information for the purposes of making good strategic business decisions… all of which are an essential part of keeping any business afloat.

 Accounting is an excellent major for college students due to the field’s stability, as every business or organization needs some kind of accountant or bookkeeper to keep financial records in order.